selimsahnoun/Real-Estate-Token-Exchange-Fullstack/avoiding_common_attacks.md

 ## RecieverPays Contract:

-- There is only one "payable" function claimPayment.
+- There is only one "payable" function `claimPayment`.
 This function performs the checks on the validity of the signature, then nullify the nonce to finally do the transfer.